syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Getting-Started.md

 <tr>
 <td>
 Syncfusion.ExcelChartToImageConverter.WPF.dll</td><td>
-Contains the classes which is responsible for converting charts as image</td></tr>
+Contains the classes which is used for converting Excel charts into WPF charts</td></tr>
 <tr>
 <td>
 Syncfusion.SfChart.WPF.dll</td><td>
-Contains the classes which is responsible for importing charts like Line charts, Pie charts, Sparklines etc.</td></tr>
+Contains the classes which is responsible for charts like Line charts, Pie charts and Sparklines etc.</td></tr>
 <tr>
 <td>
 Syncfusion.ExcelToPDFConverter.Base.dll</td><td>